BitCurator/bitcurator/README.md

 - bitcurator-distro-main (https://github.com/bitcurator/bitcurator-distro-main)
 - bitcurator-distro-tools (https://github.com/bitcurator/bitcurator-distro-tools)

-## Installation and respin (for developers)
+## Building (for developers)

 The BitCurator environment is currently tested and maintained using Ubuntu 16.04.1LTS.
-Instructions on how the environment is currently prepared follow:
+Instructions on how the environment is currently prepared follow.
+Note: Some of these procedures could probably be automated.
+Automation modifications should be pushed to https://github.com/bitcurator/bitcurator-distro-bootstrap.

 Download a copy of this Ubuntu ISO from http://releases.ubuntu.com/16.04.1/ubuntu-16.04.1-desktop-amd64.iso and install on a host machine or VirtualBox VM.
 Do not install guest additions if using a VM.
 - During the install, do not install updates or 3rd party extensions